funasoul/memogrep/README.md

   -n NUM_SPACES, --num-spaces NUM_SPACES
                         Num. of spaces on indent
   -t, --title           Displays title only
+  -T, --search-tag-only
-  -v, --version         show program's version number and exit
+                        Search for KEYWORD in title only -v, --version         show program's version number and exit
 ```